 Having fungus grow under your toenails is unsightly and embarrassing, but you can fight back with a laser treatment for toenail fungus from your foot doctor at Premier Podiatry in Clifton, NJ.
 A quick procedure, it starts killing the fungus painlessly.
-To set up an evaluation and treatment, call Dr. Velimir Petkov at his northern New Jersey office to see if you qualify for laser therapy for toenail fungus.
+To set up an evaluation and treatment, call Dr. Velimir Petkov at his podiatry clinic Clifton to see if you qualify for laser therapy for toenail fungus.

 Toenail fungus laser treatment is the fast and effective modern way to eliminate fungus in your toenails.
 Fungus is often highly contagious, and it usually spreads in warm, dark, moist environments like inside your socks and shoes.
 It’s common to see toenail fungus within the same family, as family members are in close contact with one another and use the same bathroom.
 Due to the stigma attached and the threat of spreading infection, most sufferers tend to keep it a secret.

 Before laser therapy for toenail fungus, topical ointments and antifungal medicines were usually the go-to treatment options.
 But these methods have a very low effective rate, and some of the medications caused liver and kidney problems.
-Unlike the older treatments for fungus, the laser toenail fungus procedures has an 80 percent success rate, especially in the hands of Dr. Velimir Petkov, the foot doctor at Premier Podiatry in Passaic County, New Jersey.
+Unlike the older treatments for fungus, the laser toenail fungus procedures has an 80 percent success rate, especially in the hands of Dr. Velimir Petkov, the New Jersey podiatrist at Premier Podiatry.

 From the very first treatment session, you notice a vast improvement in your symptoms.
 Toenail fungus often shows up with symptoms that include: